Maritime Labour Convention 2006

 The ILO’s fuller description of the Convention and its aims can be found on their webpage “MLC, 2006: What it is and what it does”.
 A practical overview of MLC’s applicability and requirements were also set out in the Club’s Notice to Members No. 28 2012/2013.

-Additional information on the Convention and its requirements can be found in the "Other resources" section below.
+Additional information on the Convention and its requirements can be found in the "Useful Links" section below.
 A list of the States which have ratified it can be found here.

 Since the Convention entered into force in 2013 shipowners have been required to provide evidence of financial security for the repatriation of seafarers (Standard A2.5) and shipowners' liability for sickness, injury and death (Regulation 4.2).
 With regard to repatriation all International Group (IG) Clubs amended their rules to embrace the full scope repatriation liabilities envisaged under Standard A2.5.
 Liability for seafarers' sickness, injury and death already form part of normal P&I cover.